Blake Pouliot: Career

 Pouliot has been featured on radio broadcasts including CBC Radio and served as Minnesota Public Radio's Performance Today's "Young Artist-in-Residence."

 His 2018–2019 season included debut concerto performances with the Detroit, Dallas, Milwaukee, San Francisco, and Seattle Symphony Orchestras.

-The same year he also recorded his first album with pianist Hsin-I Huang under the Analekta Records label.
-Featuring both the Ravel Violin Sonata No. 2 in G and the Debussy Violin Sonata in G Minor, the debut disc was nominated for the 2019 "Best Classical Album Solo/Chamber Ensemble' Juno Award — widely regarded as Canada’s equivalent to America's GRAMMY Awards or Great Britain's Brit Awards.
+In 2019, Pouliot released his first album with pianist Hsin-I Huang under the Analekta Records label.
+Featuring both the Ravel Violin Sonata No. 2 in G and the Debussy Violin Sonata in G Minor, the album was nominated for the 2019 "Best Classical Album Solo/Chamber Ensemble' Juno Award.

-Pouliot currently serves as Orchestra Metropolitain's Soloist-In-Residence, in Montreal, under the mentorship of Musical Director and Principal Conductor Yannick Nézet-Séguin.

-He is currently represented for worldwide management by Scott Mellow and Patricia Winter at Opus 3 Artists in New York.
+In 2021, he joined the Orchestre Métropolitain in Montreal, under musical director Yannick Nézet-Séguin.

-Awards
+Awards and recognition

 Pouliot's accolades include the Grand Prize at the Orchestre Symphonique de Montréal (OSM) Manulife Competition, the Dorothy Delay Aspen Festival Prize, the Grand Prize at the Canadian Federation of Music Festivals, and the Canada Council for the Arts Michael Measures and Virginia Parker Prizes.

 As the top honoree at the 2015 and the 2018 Canada Council of the Arts Musical Instrument Bank Competition, he was awarded the six year loan of a 1729 Guarneri del Gesu violin — previously performed on by fellow Canadian countrymen, Timothy Chooi and Nikki Chooi.
+He has twice been featured on CBC’s "30 Hot Canadian Classical Musicians under 30" list.